iQua/poisoning-attacks-wireless-traffic-prediction/README.md

-The code is written based on the [Zhang et al's code](https://github.com/chuanting/FedDA)
+The code is written based on the [Zhang et al's code](https://github.com/chuanting/FedDA), and still under polishment.

 ## Train centralized model
 ```commandline